 Congressional studies conclude tax haven abuse costs the United States approximately $100 billion in tax revenues every year.
 Multinational corporations account for $60 billion and individuals the rest.

-• Based on the $100 billion in avoided taxes, the average tax filer in the United States would need to pay an additional $426 to pick up the tab.
+- If ordinary tax filers were to pick up the full $100 billion tab in the form of higher taxes, they would need to pay an additional $426 on average.
 That’s enough money to feed a family of four for three weeks.

 Some of America’s biggest companies use tax havens, including many who have taken advantage of government bailouts or rely on government contracts.
 As of 2008, the most recent data available, 83 of the 100 largest publicly traded U.S. corporations maintained revenues in offshore tax haven countries.

 - Wells Fargo avoided paying nearly $18 billion in federal income tax from 2008-10, in part by using 58 subsidiaries in offshore tax havens.
 During that same time period, the company reported about $49 billion in profit to shareholders.
 Even with those profits and tax subsidies, at the end of that period Wells Fargo still hadn’t repaid some $5 billion in bailout money.

 - eBay received a tax refund of $131 million in 2010, despite reporting pre-tax profits of $848 million to their shareholders and paying its CEO $12.4 million. eBay’s tax avoidance strategies include 31 subsidiaries in 9 tax havens.

 - Prudential Financial received a federal income tax refund of $722 million in 2010, despite reporting $2.4 billion in profits that year.
 Prudential uses 36 tax haven subsidiaries to help achieve that feat.

 To restore fairness to the tax system by preventing corporations and wealthy individuals from avoiding taxes through the use of tax havens, policymakers should: